 5. Break Down Complex Tasks Into Simpler Tasks

-You have to break down these daunting tasks systematically into simpler, less-complicated tasks that are easier to approach and overcome.
+You have to break down these daunting tasks systematically into simpler, less-complicated tasks that are easier to approach and overcome when goal setting.

 Summing It All Up